ordina-jworks/ordina-jworks.github.io/_posts/2016-04-25-ryan-de-gruyter-angularjs-components.md

 Also known as smart components.
 This type of component is more tightly coupled to the application and not intended for reusability.
 It fetches data, manages part of the application state and provides the data to its child components.
-The child component communicates any updates on the data with its output bindings (&).
+The child component communicates any update on the data through its output bindings (&).
 The container component eventually decides what action to take with the data, not the child component.

 Let's look at an example of a container component, I will leave out the complete template for brevity's sake, you can view the complete code in the companion repository.